Corey Bailey

 grooves.
 Chip brushes work well for this.
 Plus, they are cheap and disposable.

-cheap stylus that's right for the disc to smooth things out.
-If the disc is to be
+stylus that's correct for the disc to smooth things out.
+You may have to use some

-digitized, record everything, even the smoothing passes.
+If the disc is to be digitized, record everything, even the smoothing passes.

 Today's restoration software can do an amazing job so, use it if you have it on a